The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Start with a Business Google Account

-Don't use your personal Gmail account.
+Don't use your personal Gmail account for this.
 Create a dedicated Google account for your business using your business email address (you@yourcompany.com).
-This keeps things professional and makes it easier to grant access to employees or marketing partners later without sharing personal account credentials.
+This keeps things professional and makes it much easier to grant access to employees or marketing partners down the road without sharing personal account credentials.

 Check If Your Business Already Exists